fyne-io/docs.fyne.io/explore/translations.md

     title := widget.NewLabel(lang.X("window.title", "My App Window Title"))
 ```

-That may be all you need to know to get started - skip to [translation files[(translation-files).
+That may be all you need to know to get started - skip to [translation files](translation-files).

 ## Translation files